 Global Executive Programs

-NYIT, in partnership with leading universities ovesrseas, has developed a global executive program to prepare the top business executives for the global era, making them capable of building and leading world-class business firms in today's global environment.
+New York Tech, in partnership with leading universities overseas, has developed a global executive program to prepare the top business executives for the global era, making them capable of building and leading world-class business firms in today's global environment.

-NYIT is a leader in global education with campuses in Bahrain, Canada, China, Jordan, and the United Arab Emirates.
-Furthermore, NYIT's School of Management has various international programs at both graduate and undergraduate levels in China, including academic programs in cooperation with:
+New York Tech is a leader in global education with campuses in Bahrain, Canada, China, Jordan, and the United Arab Emirates.
+Furthermore, NYIT School of Management has various international programs at both graduate and undergraduate levels in China, including academic programs in cooperation with:

 - Fuzhou University